Monday, June 22, 2026

 It is more like every two years that the compost heap gets really full and in the last couple of days we have been moving some of the excellent soil out of the bottom layer of the heap, it is being moved to the front yard where we are creating a new shrub bed for the planting phase in September.

 The process is hard labour, basically moving material about, the exposed lower level, on the right, has very good soil and it is being transported to the new bed, when I hit solid ground and empty all the corners, the newish upper layers of the left hand side will be moved over to the right hand side, exposing the great soil underneath.
-In just two days I have had fourteen very full barrows of good soil from the right which I estimate to be a cubic yard or more, that would be about twenty 50L bags.
+In just two days, during our half-hour sessions, I have moved fourteen very full barrows of good soil from the right which I estimate to be one and a half cubic yards, that would be about twenty-four 50L bags.

 The cost is zero, besides physical labour, and we have had many lots of good soil out of this compost heap since we built it back in March 2017.